 Protected (>= 10 inches in diameter) and Specimen (>= 24 inches in diameter) trees may exist on the parcel.
-A tree survey will be required at time of a site plan submittal.
-The applicant is encouraged to perform a tree survey prior to any site plan design in order to incorporate valuable vegetative communities or robust trees into the design.
-Per Section 62-4341(18), Specimen and Protected Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
-Greatest Extent Feasible shall include, but not be limited to, relocation of roads, buildings, ponds, increasing building height to reduce building footprint or reducing Vehicular Use Areas.
+The applicant is encouraged to perform a tree survey prior to any site plan design to incorporate valuable vegetative communities or robust trees into the design.
+Land clearing is not permitted without prior authorization by NRM.
 The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
 Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.